morse-simulator/morse/doc/morse/user/advanced_tutorials/hri_tutorial.rst

 Pre-requisites
 --------------

-- You must have completed the :doc:`first tutorial <../tutorial>`.
+- You must have completed the :doc:`first tutorial <../advanced_tutorials/editing_in_blender>`.
 - In this tutorial, we use ROS as middleware.
-We assume you have a functionnal ROS installation (you should only need the core ROS tools).
+We assume you have a functional ROS installation (you should only need the core ROS tools).
 If you need to install ROS, please refer to `ROS installation instruction <http://www.ros.org/wiki/ROS/installation>`_.